 If you are currently a Blue Cross member and need to add a dependent to your plan, please call the Customer Service number located on the back of your identification card.

-Open Enrollment for the individual market begins November 1, 2015, and ends January 31, 2016.
+Open Enrollment Period for the individual market begins Nov.
+1 and ends Jan.
+31, 2016.
 You may enroll anytime during Open Enrollment.

 If you apply between: